-- 104. Article 83(2)(j) GDPR states that adherence to codes of conduct pursuant to Article 40 GDPR or approved certification mechanisms pursuant to Article 42 GDPR may be a relevant factor in deciding whether to impose a fine, and the amount of the administrative fine. - 105.
+- 104. Article 83(2)(j) GDPR states that adherence to codes of conduct pursuant to Article 40 GDPR or approved certification mechanisms pursuant to Article 42 GDPR may be a relevant factor. - 105.
 As recalled by Guidelines WP253, adherence to codes of conduct pursuant to Article 40 GDPR or approved certification mechanisms pursuant to Article 42 GDPR may in some circumstances constitute a mitigating factor.
 Approved codes of conduct will, according to Article 40(4) GDPR, contain "mechanisms which enable the (monitoring) body to carry out mandatory monitoring of compliance with its provisions."
-Certain forms of sanctioning non-compliant behaviour may be made through the monitoring scheme, according to Article 41(4) GDPR, including suspension or exclusion of the controller or processor concerned from the code community.
-Although the supervisory authority can take into account previously imposed sanctions pertaining to the self-regulatory scheme, the powers of the monitoring body are "without prejudice to the tasks and powers of the competent supervisory authority", which means that the supervisory authority is not under an obligation to take into account any sanctions by the monitoring body37. - 106.
-On the other hand, if failure to comply with the codes of conduct or certification is directly relevant to the infringement, the supervisory authority may consider this an aggravating circumstance.
+Certain forms of sanctioning non-compliant behaviour may be made through the monitoring scheme, according to Article